mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 ```
 Current phasor measurements can also be generated in the same way as voltage phasors by invoking the [`current!`](@ref current!(::PowerSystem, ::AC)) function after AC state estimation has converged.

+Note that the formation of bus voltage and branch current measurements can be performed by calling the [pmuPlacement!](@ref pmuPlacement!) function, as demonstrated in the [PMU State Estimation](@ref PhasorMeasurementsManual) manual.

 ---

 ##### Phasor Measurements